 Early, superficial amebic keratitis responds better to treatment.

 Epithelial lesions are debrided, and intensive drug therapy is applied.
 The initial choice is

 For the first 3 days, drugs are given every 1 to 2 hours.
-Other topical drugs used as adjunct therapy include propamidine (0.1%) and hexamidine (0.1%).
+Other topical drugs used as adjunct therapy include the diamidines propamidine (0.1%) or hexamidine (0.1%).